andrewpham/KhanAcademy-LearnAnything/README.md

 [GPL-2.0 License](https://opensource.org/licenses/gpl-2.0.php)

 ### Contributing
 If you are a developer, we need your help.
 Viewer for Khan Academy is a young project and we have a lot of new features to implement and bugs to fix.
 Feel free to refactor the current codebase and improve what we already have.
 Once the Android Studio workflow is set, contributing is as easy as changing just a few lines of code.
-Feel free to shoot me an email at andrew.pham@uwaterloo.ca to begin a correspondence on how you can help grow the project!
+Feel free to shoot me an email at andrew.tucker.p@gmail.com to begin a correspondence on how you can help grow the project!